Your cart is currently empty!

 Visit the Hollywood Museum

 Think Hollywood is overrated?
-Maybe, but it’s also got some cool off the beaten path attractions.
+Maybe, but it’s also got some cool off-the-beaten-path attractions.
 One of my favorites is the four-story Hollywood Museum.
 Find it inside the historic Max Factor building near the Hollywood Walk of Fame.
 Factor was Hollywood’s make-up king and invented tube lipstick, pancake powder and color harmony.
 He also invented the Beauty Calibration machine.
 This scary-looking device enabled Hollywood make-up artists to pinpoint where facial corrections need to be made.

 When you first enter the museum, you’ll see the glamorous lobby and dressing rooms for Marilyn Monroe, Lucille Ball and other famous beauties.
 In addition, the museum contains props, costumes, photos and many other Hollywood memorabilia.